-Import Data Sources allow you to import leads via a CSV file (un-formatted spread sheet).
-You may do this to transfer leads from an old CRM or import leads purchased form a lead vendor.
+An Import Data Source allows you to import leads via a .csv file (unformatted spreadsheet).
+You may do this to transfer leads from an old CRM or import leads purchased from a lead vendor.

-- *Source Name - Enter a name for the data source that will appear throughout the system.
+- *Source Name - Enter a name for the data source.
 We suggest naming the data source after the marketing company or use the web URL for the website the leads will be importing from.

-- *Type - Select "Import" after you should see a new section appear to accept the import file.
+- *Type - Select Import to accept the import file.
 We will review this in the next step.
 Web Form Data Sources are discussed here.

-- *File Type - Select the File Type you wish the contact to be created as.
-You will want to make a selection for this even if you operate with a single File Type.
+- *File Type - Select the type of program from the File Type menu you wish the contact to be created as.

-- Campaign - Select the Campaign you want the leads to be assigned to.
+- Campaign - Select an option from the Campaign menu the leads should be assigned to.